SITE BACKGROUND ATLANTIC AVENUE, BROOKLYN

 All submissions will be considered for both the Atlantic Avenue and Grand Concourse projects.
 This competition is organized in two phases.
 Phase One is a Request for Qualifications in which artists and/or designers may respond with samples of past work and supplementary materials.
 The City, in partnership with a committee of outside arts and design professionals (the “Committee”), will select artists (the “Finalists”) to proceed in the competition.
 Phase Two is a Request for Proposals in which Finalists will submit a conceptual design for final review by the Committee.
 Up to two (2) artists will be selected to finalize designs for implementation at the Sites.

 Finalists will receive a $500 honorarium for completion of a conceptual design in response to the Request for Proposals.
-The two selected artists (the “Artists”) from Phase Two will each receive $400,000 to finalize designs, fabricate and install the artwork in partnership with the City.
+Two artists (the “Artists”) will be selected from Phase Two to finalize designs, fabricate and install the artwork in partnership with the City.
+The project budget for Atlantic Avenue is $248,000 and the budget for Grand Concourse is $400,000.

 Phase One: Request for Qualifications